 - Public PDF download room

-Folium presents evidence, known limits, sandbox boundaries, and next-stage gates before asking a buyer to trust live AI, private data, provider access, or production credentials.
+Folium presents records, known limits, sandbox boundaries, and next-stage decisions before asking a buyer to trust live AI, private data, provider access, or production credentials.

 - AI launch standard

-The site converts the mined work into public service lines: custom AI workflows, RAG, agent workforce, governance, compliance launch readiness, local/private AI, digital commerce recovery, and legacy modernization.
+The site converts packaged public work into service lines: custom AI processes, approved-knowledge utilities, agent workforce, governance, compliance launch readiness, local/private AI, digital commerce recovery, and legacy modernization.

 - Capability pages